-- 8. That the Future Melbourne Committee: - 8.1.
-Endorses the submission (Attachment 2) to Infrastructure Victoria's 30-year Infrastructure Strategy. - 8.2.
+- 9. That the Future Melbourne Committee: - 9.1.
+Endorses the submission (Attachment 2 of the report from management) to Infrastructure Victoria's 30-year Infrastructure Strategy, noting the revisions and qualified support for some initiatives. - 9.2.
 Authorises the General Manager, Strategy, Planning and Climate Change to make any minor editorial changes to the submission.